mckenzielee/Qi-Docs/docs/indexes.rst

 .. _code_example_1:

-The following code is used to build a QiType representation of the sample class above:
+The following code is used to build an SdsType representation of the sample class above:

 *Python*